 - And we have a university-wide DREAMER advisory committee that works closely together to address the needs of these students as they are rapidly evolving.

 Wow!
 That’s incredible.
 But you can’t rest on your laurels.
 With the devastating announcement that the federal government is winding down DACA, your agenda has expanded dramatically.

 - You must advocate in every way possible for a permanent legislative solution for your students, the bipartisan DREAM Act.
-This has failed to pass many times but with all the attention the demise of DACA has received, Senator Durbin told us when he visited the Health Sciences Division on Friday that he believes the window is open for about 90 days.
+This has failed to pass many times but with all the attention the demise of DACA has received, Senator Durbin told us when he visited the Health Sciences Campus on Friday that he believes the window is open for about 90 days.